The Center on Transnational Policing (CTP) has several ongoing projects:

 This project, carried out by professor Aisha Beliso-De Jesús, examines how policing of Afro-Latinx and Diaspora religions emerges from both historic and contemporary criminalization and laws.
 Examining practices such as Santería, Palo Monte, Vodou, Candomblé, and Islam, this project looks at how Black and immigrant religions are treated unfairly out of fear stoked historically in popular media and politics.
 Practitioners have been harassed, their rituals halted by police, demonized as evil, falsely accused of child endangerment or animal cruelty, and treated unfairly in different institutional settings and jobs.
 Through interviews with police and practitioners of these religions, participant observation of police trainings, as well as ride-alongs with police officers in the United States, this project explores issues of racism, racialization and religion in the policing of African Diaspora practices.
 The project will contribute to an understanding of how racialized policing, effects everyday life for these alternative religious subjects who occupy mainly marginalized locations.

 CTP offers students opportunities to work with faculty members on projects related to policing.
 Interested students should contact the Center.
 Currently, the Center is looking for students with experience with statistical software to work with the research team on the New Orleans Policing Project.

-PU-UTokyo Strategic Partnership Project will provide an opportunity for a student to participate in research activities in Tokyo during the Olympics in summer of 2020.
-(An announcement regarding this opportunity will be made during Fall 2019.)
+PU-UTokyo Strategic Partnership Project will provide an opportunity for students to travel to Tokyo during the Olympics in summer of 2020.